Topological Characterization of Consensus in Distributed Systems: Topological Structure of Full-Information Executions

+In this section, we will endow the various sets introduced in Section~\ref{sec:general:model} with suitable topologies.
+We first recall briefly the basic topological notions that are needed for our exposition.
+For a more thorough introduction, however, the reader is advised to refer to a textbook~\cite{Munkres}.

-We need a few more basic topological terms: A set in a topological space is {\em clopen\/}, if it is both closed and open.
-A topological space is {\em disconnected\/}, if it contains a nontrivial clopen set, which means that it it can be partitioned into two disjoint open sets.
-It is {\em connected\/}, if it is not disconnected.
+A topology on a set $X$ is a family $\T$ of subsets of $X$ such that $\emptyset \in \T$, $X \in \T$, and $\T$ contains all arbitrary unions as well as all finite intersections of its members.
+We call $X$ endowed with $\T$, often written as $(X, \T)$, a topological space and the members of $\T$ open sets.
+The complement of an open set is called closed and sets that are both open and closed, such as $\emptyset$ and $X$ itself, are called clopen.
+A topological space is disconnected, if it contains a nontrivial clopen set, which means that it it can be partitioned into two disjoint open sets.
+It is connected if it is not disconnected.